ranfysvalle02/autoeval-to-mongodb/README.md

 This is an excellent practice for several reasons:
 * **Reliability:** It makes parsing the model's output robust.
 You are no longer trying to parse a free-form string.
 * **Metadata:** You can ask the model for metadata about its own process.
+Say for example we had a `used_provided_context` field.
 While the `used_provided_context` field is a self-report and not a guarantee, logging it can provide another signal for debugging.
 If the model consistently says it's not using the context for failed answers, it points toward a generation failure.